august21st/game/august21st-game/src/README.md

+# Packets
+All types within these diagrams are equivalent to the dataproto-cpp types, with numerical types encoded in big endian format, and *_str / str types being utf8 C-like string sequences, made up of flint-like length, and an unterminated u8[].

 ## 'Entity Data' specification
-All types within these diagrams are equivalent  to the dataproto-cpp types, with numerical types encoded in big endian format, and *_str / str types being utf8 C-like string sequences, made up of flint-like length, and an unterminated u8[].

 ### Used by:
  - `NodeShared::write_entity_data(String node_path, BufWriter& buffer)`